Content 1100 styling change to allow custom header

 Our focus areas

-In support of our 2030 commitment, we’re inviting schools into our offices across the UK to complete two-hour ‘world of work visits’.
+In support of our 2030 commitment, we invite schools into our offices across the UK to complete two-hour ‘world of work visits’.
 We know that when young people have meaningful encounters with workplaces, they are more likely to progress into fulfilling careers that they might not have felt were within their reach.

-Supported by our people, students will gain insight into our business and take on some of the challenges facing our clients today, helping them develop their essential skills.
-The programme features the best of what KPMG has to offer, from technology to green skills – offering young people a window into the changing world of work.
+Supported by our people, students gain insight into our business and take on some of the challenges facing our clients today, helping them develop their essential skills.
+The programme features the best of what KPMG has to offer, from technology, AI and cyber to sustainability – offering young people a window into the changing world of work.

 Low social mobility remains a significant challenge in the UK and our young people are paying the price.
 Businesses, including our own, need to play an active role to change this.
 If we want to nurture the talent of tomorrow, we need to open our doors and offer the opportunity to come and see inside our firm to learn what